divyaPrakash2004/Verto-Movie-Library/README.md

 Thank you for checking out Verto!

-I hope this README helps others to understand, use, and contribute to your project.
+I hope this README helps others to understand, use, and contribute to your project...